Peter Coates

-Peter Coates (born 13 January 1938) is an English businessman, the co-founder of bet365, and the chairman of Stoke City Football Club.
+Peter Coates (born 13 January 1938) is an English businessman, the co-founder of bet365, and director of Stoke City Football Club, of which he is former chairman.
 He has been listed as the 25th-richest person in British football.
 He founded Stadia Catering in the 1960s and Signal Radio in 1983.

 Early life

 Peter Coates was born in Goldenhill, Stoke-on-Trent, the youngest of 14 children.
 He was brought up by his sister, Irene, after his mother died when he was two.
 His father, Leonard was a miner and World War I veteran who had a keen interest in football, where they regularly attended Stoke City's Victoria Ground.
 Coates signed for the club on amateur terms in the 1950s, but admitted he was "not quite good enough" to make it as a professional; instead he went on to play for local non-league sides Goldenhill Wanderers and Kidsgrove Athletic.
 He stopped playing football at the age of 23.